JNRowe/jnrowe.github.io/articles/tips/Beyond_tab_completion.rst

-The above tells ``readline`` we wish to bind ``menu-complete`` to :kbd:`Control-a`, I find that key combination quite comfortable as :kbd:`Control-a` is easy to reach the my keyboard layout and is of little use in any of the apps I use on a regular basis.
+The above tells ``readline`` we wish to bind ``menu-complete`` to :kbd:`Control-a`, I find that key combination quite comfortable as :kbd:`Control-a` is easy to reach the my keyboard layout and is of little use in any of the apps I use on a regular basis(I’d feel differently if :kbd:`Home` was inaccessible).
 You must either re-read the configuration file or restart the :command:`bash` session to enable this binding.

 To enable the key binding in :command:`bash` only we could also just edit the appropriate :command:`bash` startup file: